Skip to Main Content

 Research Summary

-Our research is generally concerned with the study of the mechanisms governing the development of the mammalian brain.
-We are particularly interested in addressing how the perturbation of basic biological processes leads to clinically significant brain pathologies.
-Working closely with other research groups in the Yale Program on Neurogenetics, we study the molecular and cellular mechanisms underlying neurodevelopmental and structural brain disorders associated with specific genetic lesions.
+We study the mechanisms governing the development of the mammalian brain.
+We are particularly interested in understanding how the perturbation of basic biological processes leads to clinically significant brain pathology.
+Within the Yale Program on Neurogenetics, we study the molecular and cellular mechanisms underlying cerebrovascular and structural brain disorders associated with specific genetic lesions.
 Insight into these questions will shed light on fundamental biological processes and provide information relevant for the design of therapeutic approaches.

-Specialized Terms: Mammalian neural development; Mechanisms of brain morphogenesis and pathogenesis; Microcephaly; Structural brain disorders; Cerebrovascular disease; Cerebral cavernous malformations; Notch signaling; CADASIL
+Specialized Terms: Mammalian neural development; Mechanisms of brain morphogenesis and pathogenesis; Microcephaly; Structural brain disorders; Cerebrovascular disease; Cerebral Cavernous Malformations; Intracranial Aneurysms

 Extensive Research Description